geoffdutton/dotfiles-server/README.md

 	git clone git@github.com:wijs/dotfiles-server.git ~/.dotfiles-server && cd ~/.dotfiles-server && ./install.sh && cd -

-Not that you'll be prompted for an environment.
+You'll be prompted for an environment (for example: staging, production, ..).
 This is to easily spot the server we're on.